 (Remember, clicking the highlighted links brings you to other reviews and articles here at The Movie Madhouse!)

-I love a ‘so bad it’s good’ movie just as much as the next movie geek but, this 1978 “gem” is just all round bad.
-I had the misfortune of catching this at the Oritani Theater back in ’78 and let’s just say it hasn’t gotten any better with age and it’s still so bad that the 70s nostagia just doesn’t help.
+I love a ‘so bad it’s good’ movie just as much as the next movie geek, but this 1978 “gem” is just all around bad.
+I had the misfortune of catching this at the Oritani Theater back in ’78 and let’s just say it hasn’t gotten any better with age and it’s still so bad that the 70s nostalgia just doesn’t help.

-An awful film that somehow has garnered a bit of a reputation but, after revisiting it, I can only guess it was from lack of availability as the film has very little to recommend even to fans of bad movies.
-Even more disappointing was the “Slithis survival kit” that was advertised to go along with the film, was just a small reproduction of the poster with instructions to leave it under your pillow so the Slithis would leave you be…even the giveaway gimmick was cheap and disappointing.
+An awful film that somehow has garnered a bit of a reputation.
+After revisiting it, though, I can only guess it was from lack of availability, as the film has very little to recommend, even to fans of bad movies.
+Even more disappointing was the “Slithis survival kit” that was advertised to go along with the film, was just a small reproduction of the poster with instructions to leave it under your pillow, so the Slithis would leave you be…even the giveaway gimmick was cheap and disappointing.

 1 and 1/2 Slithis…Slithi?…with pretty blue eyes